mechmotum/mechmotum.github.io/content/bicycle-crashes-phd-ad.rst

 :tags: bicycle,phd,engineering,open source
 :slug: bicycle-crashes-phd-ad

+.. topic:: Filled
+   :class: alert alert-warning

+   This job has been filled and is no longer open.

 **Challenge**: Quality bicycle crash data is essentially non-existent so we have to use low quality videos from chance encounters to create accurate reconstructions of the physics of these crashes.